After you've installed Puppet Enterprise (PE), optimize it for

 - Set parameters that configure at runtime.

-On the Configuration tab, find the class you want to work with,
+On the Classes tab, select the class you want to modify and the

 Configure settings with Hiera